Sonya-7/DS_Capstone-IBM-/README.md

 - Business case report to stakeholders

 ## Thank you
-Please feel free to leave a comment in the google slide presentation in the website link.
+Please feel free to leave a comment in the google slide presentation.
+I appreciate constructive criticism.